MediaArea/MediaConch/Architecture/Introduction.md

 ## Global Architecture

-The global architecture schema defines the context in which the PreFormaMediaInfo software is situated.
+The global architecture schema defines the context in which the PreFormaMediaInfo software is situated and gives a high-level understanding of the software.

 This includes the following: